-A Differentiator with a Product Lifecycle Focus strategy concentrates on the High End, Traditional and Low End segments.
-The company will gain a competitive advantage with excellent design, high Awareness, easy Accessibility and new products.
-The company will develop an R&D competency that keeps designs fresh and exciting.
+A Differentiator with a Product Lifecycle Focus strategy distinguishes its products with excellent design, high awareness and easy accessibility.
+The company will develop an R&D competency that keeps designs fresh and exciting as they change in appeal from High Tech to Low Tech.
 Products will keep pace with the market, offering improved size and performance.
 The company will price above average and will expand capacity as it generates higher demand.